AashirSohail/OC_P3/README.md

 # OC_P3_Film_Festival
-File Festival Website built on Bootstrap.
+File Festival Website built on Bootstrap, has a mobile friendly interface and cool features to make choosing a movie experience a little easier.

 ## Features included
 * Home